devpandaz/pathfinder/README.md

 4. Once all the accounts are set up, run the program on a server of your choice.

 *For admin access, log in with Username: admin (or Email: admin@admin.com) and Password: abcd1234.
 You may change this admin password later anytime at profile page.

+**Note**: Our product name is "Pathfinder", thus you will see "Pathfinder" everywhere.
+In our devs' team environment, we setup and used our own Pathfinder accounts for the FB Chat Plugin, Disqus and also Gmail.
+However, since there's no way we can share access of these accounts, we asked you to setup your own ones.